MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fgets-fgetws.md

 **`fgetws`** is a wide-character version of **`fgets`**.

 **`fgetws`** reads the wide-character argument *`str`* as a multibyte-character string or as a wide-character string when *`stream`* is opened in text mode or binary mode, respectively.
-For more information about using text and binary modes in Unicode and multibyte stream-I/O, see [Text and Binary Mode File I/O](../../c-runtime-library/text-and-binary-mode-file-i-o.md) and [Unicode Stream I/O in Text and Binary Modes](../../c-runtime-library/unicode-stream-i-o-in-text-and-binary-modes.md).
+For more information about using text and binary modes in Unicode and multibyte stream-I/O, see [Text and binary mode file I/O](../text-and-binary-mode-file-i-o.md) and [Unicode stream I/O in text and binary modes](../unicode-stream-i-o-in-text-and-binary-modes.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |`TCHAR.H` routine|`_UNICODE` & `_MBCS` not defined|`_MBCS` defined|`_UNICODE` defined|
 |---------------------|------------------------------------|--------------------|-----------------------|